FORUM 18 NEWS SERVICE, Oslo, Norway

-The duty officer at Gyanja's Nizami District Police defended the seizure of religious books from Maharramova.
+The duty officer at Gyanja's Nizami District Police defended the confiscation of religious books from Maharramova.
 "We protect social order," he told Forum 18 on 10 May.
-He refused to explain how seizing religious books would protect social order.
+He refused to explain how confiscating religious books would protect social order.
 He refused to answer any other questions by telephone.

-On 5 May, the State Security Service secret police and the Police of Astara District in southern Azerbaijan on the border with Iran raided homes in the villages of Tangarud and Vaqo in an operation to seize "banned" religious literature, the Interior Ministry website noted the same day.
-Officers seized 365 religious books and 13 CDs from five homes.
-However, the Interior Ministry gave no information on what books and discs were seized and why they had been banned.
+On 5 May, the State Security Service secret police and the Police of Astara District in southern Azerbaijan on the border with Iran raided homes in the villages of Tangarud and Vaqo in an operation to confiscate "banned" religious literature, the Interior Ministry website noted the same day.
+Officers confiscated 365 religious books and 13 CDs from five homes.
+However, the Interior Ministry gave no information on what books and discs were confiscated and why they had been banned.

 Baku: Fines upheld on appeal